Timur: Ancestry

 Timur's ancestor Qarachar Noyan, written in Timurid works as Tumanay's great-great-grandson, was a military commander under Genghis Khan, and was later assigned to the latter's son Chagatai in Transoxiana.
 Though there are not many mentions of Qarachar in 13th and 14th century records, later Timurid sources greatly emphasized his role in the early history of the Mongol Empire.
 These histories also state that Genghis Khan later established the "bond of fatherhood and sonship" by marrying Chagatai's daughter to Qarachar.
 Through his claimed descent from this marriage, Timur could assert kinship with the Chagatai Khans.

+The Barlas had longstanding ties to the Chinggisid political order.
+Members of Timur's family had served its rulers from the thirteenth century onward, including in the imperial guard, while later generations also occupied military and administrative positions.

 The origins of Timur's mother, Tekina Khatun, are less clear.
 The Zafarnama merely states her name without giving any information regarding her background.
 Writing in 1403, John III, Archbishop of Sultaniyya, claimed that she was of lowly origin.
 The Mu'izz al-Ansab, written decades later, says that she was related to the Yasa'uri tribe, whose lands bordered that of the Barlas.
 Ibn Khaldun recounted that Timur himself described to him his mother's descent from the legendary Persian hero Manuchehr.
 Ibn Arabshah suggested that she was a descendant of Genghis Khan.
 The 18th century Books of Timur identify her as the daughter of 'Sadr al-Sharia', which is believed to refer to the Hanafi scholar Ubayd Allah al-Mahbubi of Bukhara.